 Daily, they apply principles of teaching and learning, program development, and assessment to improve the skill sets of nurses and the quality of care for patients.

-Explore employment statistics of health educators to learn more about job prospects in the field.
+Explore employment statistics of nursing instructors and teachers post-secondary to learn more about job prospects in the field.

 To be considered for admittance, candidates must have a bachelor’s degree from an accredited college or university and a minimum undergraduate GPA of 3.0.
 Other requirements apply.